 Data from this file can be used alone or in conjunction with other files.
-This section provides instructions, or the details on where to find the instructions, for linking the 2001 other medical provider events with other 2001 MEPS public use files, including the 2001 prescribed medicines file and a 2001 person-level file.
+This section provides instructions for linking the 2002 dental file with other 2002 MEPS public use files, including the 2002 prescribed medicines file and a 2002 person-level file.

-5.1 Merging a Person-Level File to the Other Medical Expenses File
+5.1 Linking a 2002 Person-Level File to the 2002 Dental File

-Merging characteristics of interest from other MEPS files (e.g., 2001 Full Year Population Characteristics File or 2001 Prescribed Medicines) expands the scope of potential estimates.
-For example, to estimate the expenditures for medical equipment, visual aids, etc. for persons with specific demographic characteristics (such as age, race, and sex), population characteristics from a person-level file need to be merged onto the Other Medical event file.
+Merging characteristics of interest from other MEPS files (e.g., 2002 Full Year Population Characteristics File or 2002 Prescribed Medicines File) expands the scope of potential estimates.
+For example, to estimate the total number of dental events of persons with specific demographic characteristics (such as age, race, and sex), population characteristics from a person-level file needs to be merged onto the dental file.
 This procedure is shown below.
-The MEPS 2001 Appendix File, HC-059I, provides additional details on how to merge other MEPS data files.
+The MEPS 2002 Appendix File, HC-067I, provides additional details of how to merge other MEPS data files.

-1. Create data set PERSX by sorting the 2001 Full Year Population Characteristics File, by the person identifier, DUPERSID.
-Keep only variables to be merged onto the other medical events file and DUPERSID.

-- 2. Create data set OMEXP by sorting the other medical event file by person identifier, DUPERSID. - 3.
-Create final data set NEWOME by merging these two files by DUPERSID, keeping only records on the other medical event file.
+- 1) Create data set PERSX by sorting the 2002 Full Year Population Characteristics File, by the person identifier, DUPERSID.
+Keep only variables to be merged onto the dental file and DUPERSID. - 2) Create data set DENT by sorting the dental event file by person identifier, DUPERSID. - 3) Create final data set NEWDENT by merging these two files by DUPERSID, keeping only records on the dental event file.

-The following is an example of SAS code, which completes these steps:
+The following is an example of SAS code which completes these steps: